 Studies have shown a relationship between negative or adverse childhood experiences and the consistent stress that it creates.
 The stress that children live with due to these negative conditions can effect behaviors, physical health, and mental health.
 Children with a higher number of ACEs are more likely to smoke, use alcohol, or drugs.
 These children are also at risk for many health and mental health conditions.
 Figure 15 shows the ACEs reported by Wayne county children and some additional health risk factors.
-Another notable stat is one eighty provided safe shelter for 167 women and children fleeing domestic violence homes in 2022.
+A notable statistic is One Eighty provided safe shelter for 167 women and children fleeing domestic violence homes in 2022.